 Whether it’s an early stage angel investor you’re after, or more established venture capital and private equity, Opportunity Peterborough will help to point you in the right direction.

-Crowdfunding works by accessing small amounts of money from a lot of individual investors which, when added together, equates to a large funding pool.
+Crowdfunding accesses small amounts of money from a lot of individual investors to create a large funding pool.

 This type of funding is usually accessed via an online portal which allows people to pitch their business idea and attract investment.